wallarm/product-documentation/include/how-attack-rechecker-works.md

-Based on the initial detected attacks, the **Active threat verification** module creates a lot of new test requests with different payloads attacking the same endpoint.
-This mechanism allows Wallarm to detect vulnerabilities that could be potentially exploited during attacks.
-The process of active threat verification will either confirm that the application is not vulnerable to the specific attack vectors or find actual application security issues.

 [List of vulnerabilities that can be detected by the module](../attacks-vulns-list.md)

 The **Active threat verification** process uses the following logic to check the protected application for possible Web and API security vulnerabilities: